raokrutarth/FleetEnergyManagement/README.md

   ```

 ## Tests

   **Unit** and **integration** tests can be run once all containers are up and running.
 If service is already running, skip
   `docker-compose up --detach`.
-When using `docker-compose up --detach`, services may take upto 3 seconds to become available.
+When using `docker-compose up --detach`, services may take upto a minute to become available
+  as the docker images are pulled.

   ```bash
   docker-compose up --detach
   docker exec -it ps_web_api python -m unittest discover -v -s /tests/unit/